 Coconut oil is listed as a comedogenic product with a rating of 4.

 While this might not bother skin types that are on the dry side, it is quite a high rating for oily skin to be messing around with.

 Coconut oil has a tendency to clog pores, something that oily skins are naturally prone to and can cause blackheads and even acne breakouts.

 It cannot penetrate the pore and because of this, the skin doesn’t get to reap any benefits from this product as it just sits on top of the surface and it’s not being absorbed.

 Even though coconut oil has long been touted for its moisturizing and cleansing benefits, this ingredient can actually make your acne breakout even worse.

-For some people it can be an effective moisturizer that absorbs fairly well into the skin, provides light to moderate hydration, softens the skin and it smells heavenly.
+For some people, it can be an effective moisturizer that absorbs fairly well into the skin, provides light to moderate hydration, softens the skin and smells heavenly.